RodrigoBertotti/askless-flutter-client/documentation/english_documentation.md

 #### logger

- Allow to customize the behavior of internal logs and enable/disable the default logger (optional).
+ Allow to customize the behavior of internal logs and enable the default logger (optional).

 #####  Params: